kktse/kktse.github.io/_posts/2023-05-14-front-steering-analysis-ek20r.markdown

 Our last two metrics investigate how the steering axis interacts with the road plane.
 The location of this intersection has a strong influence on the steering feedback produced.
-This is because acts as a moment arm between the tire contact patch and steering axis.
+This is because it acts as a moment arm between the tire contact patch and steering axis.

 Mechanical trail is the longitudinal distance from the steer axis intersection